donajialej/WIMB2022team5/README.md

 # WIMB2022team5
 The repository for team 5 from the Collaboraitve Workshop on Women Health 2022, at Minnesota, USA.
 The team leaders: Ruiyan Luo (Department of Population Health Sciences, School of Public Health) and Alexandra Smirnov (Department of Mathematics \& Statistics) from Georgia State University, Atlanta, USA.
-The rest of the team: , ... , ....,  Alejandra D. Herrera-Reyes (School of Mathematical Sciences, University of Nottingham, Nottingham, UK), and Diana White (Department of Mathematics & Statistics, Clarkson University, Potsdam, NY, USA).
+The rest of the team: , Alejandra D. Herrera-Reyes (School of Mathematical Sciences, University of Nottingham, Nottingham, UK), Yena Kim, Susan R., and Diana White (Department of Mathematics & Statistics, Clarkson University, Potsdam, NY, USA).

 Our work is titled: __Parameter Estimation for COVID-19 SVIRD   Model Using Predictor-Corrector Algorithm__.